 Given my experience, I’d assume that a smaller rectangular or cylindrical (bolster) pillow would be preferable for use on an airplane.
 That said, there are a few other really unique designs that approach the issue of support much differently than the traditional u-shaped pillows.
 I’m resigned to flying sans pillow for now, but I might have to try again with a different type soon!

 - regulate soil temperatures.
-It creates a barrier protecting soil from cold winter air, insulating and protecting it and the plants it contains until spring.
+It creates a barrier protecting soil from cold winter air, insulating and protecting it and the plants it hosts until spring.

 - curtail weed growth.
 Mulch prevents sunlight from reaching seeds.
 It also keeps them from reaching the soil beneath, which is required for most seed’s germination.